NoragamiYa/maltego-telegram/README.md

 Features:

 - Getting Telegram profile by phone number
+- Getting a linked Telegram channel group
+- Getting a list of Telegram group administrators
 - Indexing of all stickers/emoji in Telegram channel
 - Identification of the creator of a set of stickers/emoji